Skip to main content

 Get a referral for treatment from your vet

 Cats can be referred for treatment by any companion animal vet in our VetSouth team or by their regular vet from another veterinary clinic.
 Before treatment, hyperthyroid patients must be medically stabilised.
 To determine eligibility, your cat’s veterinarian will need to perform a few simple tests, including blood and urine analysis.
+You or your veterinarian can contact our team to ensure a smooth referral process.

 THE BENEFITS